ReDI-School/nrw-html-and-css/lesson16/index.md

 # 3. Relative Positioning

-The relative positioning is a one which takes an element out of its normal flow and places it relative to its normal flow.
-To do this relative placement one needs to use the following css rules: `top`, `right`, `bottom`, `left`.
+Relative positioning is a one which takes an element out of its normal flow and places it relative to its normal flow.
+To do this relative placement one needs to use the following CSS rules: `top`, `right`, `bottom`, `left`.
 This section covers this topic with more practical examples.

 ETA: 15min

 # 4. Absolute Positioning

-The absolute positioning places elements with respect to their parent or ancestor containers.
+Absolute positioning places elements with respect to their parent or ancestor containers.
 It is used to create more complex layouts and features.
-The absolute positioning is a very special one because it can introduce different behaviour based on the [positioning context](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Positioning#positioning_contexts) of the element on which we apply this position type.
+Absolute positioning is a very special one because it can introduce different behaviour based on the [positioning context](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Positioning#positioning_contexts) of the element on which we apply this position type.
 This positioning type requires a careful explanation and analysis which would be done in class, which covers following points:

 - What is absolute positioning?
 - Where is it used?